 Every site includes a dedicated desalination unit producing 50,000 m³/day of fresh water — independent of hydrogen production.
 The operator activates them for drought relief, irrigation emergencies, or burst mains.

 Hot water leaves the CFF site at 95°C through insulated trunk mains, with booster stations maintaining temperature.
-Every home receives heating and hot water — no gas boiler, no fuel bill, no carbon.
+Every home receives unlimited heating and hot water for a flat £500/year — no gas boiler, no carbon.